Preschool, Pre-K, and Kindergarten Writing Center Pictures, Ideas and Resources.

 Paper: Paper is an important part of the writing center.
 I have several different types of paper available for students to choose from.
 Regular white copy paper, half sheets of copy paper, and half sheets of construction paper so they can make covers for their books.

-Sandpaper Letters: Place skinned crayons with these sandpaper letters and students can use half sheets of paper to create crayon rubbings of the letters.
+Sandpaper Alphabet: Place skinned crayons with these sandpaper letters and students can use half sheets of paper to create crayon rubbings of the letters.

 Pasting Pieces: These alphabet pasting pieces are always huge hit in my classroom.
 The students like to glue the letters to paper and spell their names and the names of their friends or even words.